This post may contain affiliate links. Please see our disclosure policy.

 An expensive but occasionally necessary option, magnesium IV therapy can be helpful for severe hydration or intense attacks without a visit to the emergency room.

-IV therapy at home typically costs about $150-300 (in the Dallas area) so I use it as a last resort.
-Still, it is less expensive than an emergency room visit.
-During the pandemic, it has been especially helpful to avoid going to the ER.
-Two years ago I had an attack so bad that I couldn't use my fingers to type, and I was hosting a Healthline chat later that night.
+Two years ago I had an attack so bad that I couldn’t use my fingers to type, and I was hosting a Healthline chat later that night.
 A magnesium IV at home got them working again within just an hour.

-Google "IV therapy" near me to find one in your area.
-This is an example of one I have used in the Dallas area - Nuuvo.
+If your doctor has approved the use of magnesium IV therapy, google “IV therapy” near me to find one in your area.
+This is an example of one I have used in the Dallas area – Nuuvo.

 Fillers, Gelatin and Binding Agents

-Gelatin - As always, even when choosing supplements, we must check the ingredients - the fewer the better.
-I find it easier to search for vegetarian or vegan capsules, which eliminate gelatin.
-Some patients find gelatin, even in a small capsule form, a potential Migraine trigger.
-I often wonder if people mistake this for a reaction to the supplement as it's easier to blame the attack on the supplement itself.
+I often wonder if people mistake this for a reaction to the supplement as it’s easier to blame the attack on the supplement itself.
 Since there are many vegan alternatives out there, it’s better to avoid gelatin unless you know it does not bother you.

 Fillers and binding agents – These are cellulose, stearic acid, and magnesium stearate.
 Magnesium stearate has the most controversy of them all due to a 1990 study which found that suppressed cells that are responsible for the immune system.
 I’ve also read in some of my Migraine groups that it appeared to be a trigger for a few people.

-Fillers by themselves are not necessarily as bad as they sound.
-Some manufacturers use them to bulk up which might be a very tiny product without it.
-What you want to be careful of is brands that are using more fillers than actual product.
 While it may be less expensive, the fillers won’t be helping you feel better in the long run.
 The goal is not to eliminate the fillers entirely, but to choose brands with very few of them in the ingredients.
 Having only one is best!
-That's why I've recommended the brands above.
+That’s why I’ve recommended the brands above.

 A few people do find that certain forms of magnesium can make them dizzy or feel worse.
 It can take some trial and error to find the perfect form for you.
 Always consult your doctor before trying a new supplement.
 If you have any feedback about any of these supplements, let me know in the comments.